A Post-Prom Party In The Hamptons Gets Out Of Control

 — Blanche V. Mercaldi (@tammytabby) June 7, 2018

-The Daily Mail posted a photo of Conor Harkins, a Manhattan resident in handcuffs being led into the police station.
-Harkins, whose father is a managing partner at the law firm of Harkins Kovler lives in Fifth Avenue apartment overlooking Central Park.
+The Daily Mail posted a photo of Conor Harkins, a Manhattan resident, in handcuffs being led into the police station.
+Harkins, whose father is a managing partner at the law firm of Harkins Kovler, lives in a Fifth Avenue apartment overlooking Central Park.

 EMTs said when they arrived on the scene, Harkins was “barely breathing from an overdose.”